Linnunrata

-When inside, to get to the roller coaster, you first walk through some space station-style corridors.
+When inside, to get to the roller coaster, riders first walk through some space station-style corridors.
 The actual ride has an outer space style, starting by flashing bright LED lights.
 The track itself is lined with space-themed miniature models.
-The ride was renewed for the 2016 season, with the addition of virtual reality headsets that you can wear on board if you wish.
+The ride was renewed for the 2016 season, with the addition of virtual reality headsets that riders can wear on board if they wish.
 The name of the ride was changed to Linnunrata eXtra.

 In 2018, two new options were added in addition to the original space adventure: Kauhujen taival (the Flight of Horrors) and Liitolentomatka (the Gliding Flight).
-When you step on the ride, once you put on the headsets, you can choose the video you want.
+When riders step on the ride, once they put on the headsets, they can choose the video they want.

 The roller coaster is built inside the water reservoir of a former water tower, and for the time being is the only indoor roller coaster ride in Finland.
 The design and production was by APW Group.